ahdis/ch-ig/README.md

 For further information see [here](https://github.com/FHIR/auto-ig-builder#fhir-implementation-guide-auto-builder).

 ## Publish the IG
-For further information see [here](https://github.com/ahdis/k8s-fhir.ch#publish-an-implementation-guide-ch-xyz-with-a-version-eg-010).
+For further information see [here](https://github.com/hl7ch/hl7ch.github.io).

+You need to give access to your repository for the specific github [app](https://github.com/organizations/hl7ch/settings/apps/fhir-ig-publication-on-fhir-ch/installations)

 ***************************